tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 d1 $ sound "numbers:1 numbers:2 numbers:3 numbers:4" # pan "0 0.5 1"
 ```

+### Distortion, reverb, delay and filters

-`shape` adds distortion (but be careful - it also makes the sound much louder):
+`shape` is one of the several function you can use to add [distortion](/reference/effects.md/#distortion) (but be careful - it also makes the sound much louder):
 ```haskell
 d1 $ sound "kurt:4 kurt:4" # shape "0 0.78" # gain "0.7"
 ```